config-i1/greybox/cran-comments.md

 This is expected, because doMC is not available for Windows.

->** running examples for arch 'i386' ...
-[45s] NOTE
->Examples with CPU (user + system) or elapsed time > 10s
->     user system elapsed
->alm 23.94   0.08   24.01
->** running examples for arch 'x64' ...
-[46s] NOTE
->Examples with CPU (user + system) or elapsed time > 10s
->     user system elapsed
->alm 22.71   0.03   22.77

-Not sure what has happened, but nothing affecting the speed of the alm() function has been done in 0.6.5.
-Comparing it via microbenchmark with the version 0.6.4 shows almost no difference.
+I also had to switch off almost all examples for alm(), because win-builder would complain about the speed of the function.
+Comparing it via microbenchmark with the version 0.6.4 of greybox shows almost no difference, so this is probably because of some changes on the server side.

 ## R-hub